anihlythics/anihlythics/README.md

 A **Data Scientist** saving the world one dataset at a time.

 ### 🌟 About Me
-- 🎤 Fun fact: I am business-oriented and play soccer.
+- 🎤 Fun fact: I am business-oriented and I play soccer.
 - 🔍 Passionate about solving complex problems through data analytics.

 ### 📫 Socials